-The 2019 CSO Results when compared to 2018 show a reduction in number of events but, an increase in CSO volume.
-In total 78% of the CSO results values were validated against observed instrumentation data.
+In comparison to the 2019 CSO Results, the 2020 CSO Results show a reduction in the number of events and CSO volume.
+In total, 84% of the CSO results values were validated against observed instrumentation data.

-5.1 CSO Results 2019
+5.1 CSO Results 2020

-Based on the approach outlined in section 5.6, the 2019 results are provided in Table 9.
+Based on the approach outlined in section 5.6, the 2020 results are provided in Table 10.
 The location and event volumes are submitted federally and provincially every year on or before February 15 for the proceeding reporting year.
 The results are also made public on the City webpage by July 31 for the proceeding reporting year.